-Core Instructor Training
+CPR Instructor Training Programs

-The initial CPR instructor training course may be taken in the classroom, online or through printed take-home materials.
-It requires a review of information on course planning, demonstrating CPR and first aid care skills, student grading and providing feedback.
+The two most common CPR instructor training providers follow the same basic course structure.
+The initial CPR instructor training course may be taken in the classroom, online or through printed materials.
+It requires a review of information on course planning, student grading, providing feedback, and demonstrating CPR and first aid care skills.
 A test is required to complete the course.

 Licenses and Certifications

-The American Heart Association and American Red Cross certify CPR instructors who have successfully complete the training program.
+The American Heart Association and American Red Cross certify CPR instructors who have successfully completed the training program.
 CPR instructor certifications are valid for two years.
 As long as an instructor has maintained teaching activity, the certification is easily renewed.
 However, there may be a recertification fee.

 Students interested in becoming CPR instructors can complete instructor and CPR training through the American Heart Association or the American Red Cross.
 The certification is valid for two years as long as the individual is maintaining responsibilities.